-cathsparks is a 1970 model writer, disability advocate, spouse of 20 years, and adoptive parent of grown children.
+cathsparks is a 1970 model writer, disability advocate, spouse of 22 years, adoptive parent of grown children, and grandmother of 2.
 She’s been creating stories since early childhood, when she wrote her earliest work, “The Dog Who Ate Spaghetti”.
 (Spoiler alert: It’s about a dog who—wait for it—eats spaghetti.)
 Cathy enjoys backroads travel, ethnic cuisine, reading dystopian and mystery fiction, watching classic and documentary film, and doing family history research.
 Professionally, she’s been everything from a small-town waitress, to a youth minister, a hat and handbag saleslady, a licensed early childhood ed director, and even a case manager for kids with Severe Emotional Disturbance.
 Politically an odd duck, she has friends that run the gamut from Socialist to Tea Party, and nearly everywhere in between.
 Likewise, Cath has many chums who share her Christian faith, to be sure, but also enjoys meaningful friendships with folks who embrace other paths, including agnostics and atheists.
 There is no singular Sparks litmus test for fellowship, other than an honest effort at mutual respect.